CAFR

 Dear friends,

-The Comprehensive Annual Financial Report (CAFR) is a very little known, yet detailed presentation of a US governmental entity's financial condition.
-The CAFR is also one of government's best kept financial secrets, as these reports show that almost all governments have far more money than people would ever suspect.
-Literally hundreds of billions of dollars are available to governments in investment accounts that are never mentioned to the public, as verified in these publicly available government reports.
-Read the powerful essay below to find out how we may be in much less fiscal difficulty than you ever imagined.
+The Comprehensive Annual Financial Report (CAFR) is a very little known, yet detailed presentation of a governmental entity's financial condition.
+The CAFR is also one of government's best kept financial secrets.
+These reports show that almost all governments have far more money than people know.

 Fred Burks for PEERS and WantToKnow.info